teamcarry11/archive-monorepo-12025-10-grainkae3g/docs/core/philosophy/14-TEAMS-FIVE-ELEMENTS.md

 **Superpower**: Learning from everything, understanding deeply, remembering what matters
 **Challenge**: Filtering wisely - absorbing good things, releasing negativity
 **Modules**: aspirational-pseudo, grainbusiness, grainsource-vegan
-**Mascot**: Whale 🐋
+**Mascot**: Algae 🌿

 **Vibe!** Like watching your grandparent work and just absorbing their careful, thoughtful approach.
 Team 14 soaks up wisdom from nature, teachers, and quiet observation.
 They filter for kindness, compassion, and what serves all beings.

 **Ketu Energy**: The wise old tree that's absorbed centuries of seasons.
-Not rushing forward, just deeply understanding.
+Deeply rooted, deeply understanding.
 The calm knowing when something is right in your heart.

 ---